-We have audited the accompanying financial statements of Connecticut Foundation Solutions Indemnity Company, Inc. (the "Company"), as of and for the years ended June 30, 2021 and 2020, and the related notes to the financial statements, which collectively comprise the Connecticut Foundation Solutions Indemnity Company, Inc.'s basic financial statements listed in the table of contents.
+We have audited the financial statements of Connecticut Foundation Solutions Indemnity Company, Inc. (the "Company"), as of and for the years ended June 30, 2022 and 2021, and the related notes to the financial statements, which collectively comprise the Connecticut Foundation Solutions Indemnity Company, Inc.'s basic financial statements listed in the table of contents.